How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 Fig. Movements exhibited by an aircraft

-• Pitch : It is the rotational motion of the aircraft about the Lateral Axis (Nose – Up and Down)
+• Pitch: It is the rotational motion of the aircraft about the Lateral Axis (Nose – Up and Down)

-– Ailerons are the control surfaces situated on the wings and are responsible for the ‘Roll’ motion of aircraft.
+Ailerons are the control surfaces situated on the wings and are responsible for the ‘Roll’ motion of aircraft.

-• There are mainly 2 types of Ailerons (in Trainer Aircraft mostly) : Strip Aileron and Normal Ailerons
+• There are mainly 2 types of Ailerons (in Trainer Aircraft mostly): Strip Aileron and Normal Ailerons

-Working of Aileron :
+Working of Ailerons:

 I will try to explain this in a very simple manner.
 Just remember that,

-“Obstruction causes velocity to decrease
+Obstruction causes velocity to decrease.

-Fig. Right Aileron is raised up while Left Aileron is lowered down
+Fig. Right Aileron is raised up while Left Aileron is lowered down.

-Working of Elevator :
+Working of Elevator:

 This results in the ‘pressing‘ of the horizontal stabilizer downwards.
-Due to this the nose of the aircraft (front part) rises up.
+Due to this, the nose of the aircraft (front part) rises up.

-(Just consider a pencil and hold it somewhere
+(Just consider a pencil and hold it somewhere.

 Fig. Elevator is deflected upwards

-• The process is the same for all, whether its the aileron, elevator or the rudder
+• The process is the same for all, whether it’s the aileron, elevator, or the rudder

-Consider an example of pencil.
-It’s CG (center of gravity) is marked.
-So when we apply a pressure on the back side (FigP(a)), the front part (part which is ahead of CG) rises up (which we say here as ‘pitch up’) as it rotates about the lateral axis passing through CG (FigP(b))
+Consider an example of a pencil.
+Its CG (center of gravity) is marked.
+So when we apply pressure on the back side (Fig P(a)), the front part (the part which is ahead of CG) rises (which we say here as ‘pitch up’) as it rotates about the lateral axis passing through CG (Fig P(b))

-FigP(a).
-Pressure is applied at the back end of pencil FigP(b).
-Result of the application of pressure (Nose Rises)
+Pressure is applied at the back end of the pencil

-Working of Rudder :
+Working of Rudder:

 Fig. Rudder